*To understand how the Seacoast Growers Association functions as an organization please review both the Rules / Regulations and the Bylaws.

 B. Only members, their employees and invited guests and vendors and demonstrators shall be allowed to participate in any Seacoast Growers Association market or function.
 Guest vendors and demonstrators shall be approved by the board and market managers.
 Members, invited guests, and demonstrators will not be allowed to employ expelled members of the Seacoast Growers Association at any Seacoast Growers Association market or function.
 Violation of this rule will result in the immediate suspension of the violating member.

-1. Applicants shall submit a detailed application form, by the deadlines announced on the SGA website, and applicants shall submit a $60.00 application fee to be returned if not accepted.
+1. Applicants shall submit a detailed application form, by the deadlines announced on the SGA website, and applicants shall submit a $60.00 non refundable application fee.

 2. An interview by the Board of Directors may be scheduled before acceptance.